-Because the statute allows for the court to use observations of the child in its probable cause determination, it is important that the court monitor how the child interacts with others, including parents, guardians, caregivers, lawyers, as well as other court participants.
-The court can also observe the child's physical appearance, including whether the child is appropriately dressed, well-nourished, and practicing proper hygiene.
+Because the statute allows for the court to use observations of the child in its probable cause determination, it is important that the court monitor how the child interacts with others and the environment, including parents, guardians, caregivers, lawyers, as well as other court participants.
+The court can also observe whether the child appears to be attending to internal matters or is overly confident, and the child's physical appearance, including whether the child is appropriately dressed, well-nourished, and practicing proper hygiene.

-- If the court determines that probable cause exists to believe that the child has a mental illness, then all juvenile court proceedings must be temporarily stayed, and the judge must order the child to be examined for mental illness.
+- If the court determines that probable cause exists to believe that the child has a mental illness, then all juvenile court proceedings must be temporarily stayed, and the judge must order the child to have a forensic mental evaluation under section 55.04.
 Tex.
 Fam.
-Code § 55.11(b). - The information obtained from the examination must include: expert opinion133 as to whether the child has a mental illness; and whether the child meets the commitment criteria under Texas Health and Safety Code Subtitle C (sections 574.0345, 574.0345, 574.0455, and 574.0455).
+Code § 55.11(b). - The information obtained from the examination must include: expert opinion as to whether the child has a mental illness; and whether the child meets the criteria for court-ordered mental health services under Section 55.05 for temporary or extended inpatient mental health services or temporary or extended outpatient mental health services, and the specific criteria the child meets.
 Tex.
 Fam.
-Code § 55.11(b). - The information may also include expert opinion as to whether or not the child is unfit to proceed with the juvenile court proceedings.
-However, the court must specifically order the determination of fitness to proceed, and this issue is neither automatically raised by the suggestion of mental illness, nor is unfitness to proceed a prerequisite for mental health services.
+Code § 55.11(b). - o The information may also include expert opinion as to whether or not the child is unfit to proceed with the juvenile court proceedings and whether the child lacked responsibility for their conduct at the time of the offense.
+However, the issues of fitness and lack of responsibility are neither automatically raised by the suggestion of mental illness, nor are they a prerequisite for mental health services.
 Tex.
 Fam.
-Code §§ 51.20, 55.11(b), (c). - Once the court receives the report from the examination of the child, and after considering all relevant information, including the report, the court must determine whether or not evidence exists to support a finding that the child has a mental illness and that the child meets commitment criteria under Texas Health and Safety Code Subtitle C (sections 574.034, 574.0345, 574.045, and 574.0455). - If the court determines that evidence does not exist to support a finding that the child has a mental illness or that the child does not meet the commitment criteria, the judge must dissolve the stay and continue the juvenile court proceedings as if the issue had not been raised.
+Code §§ 51.20, 55.04. - It is a best practice to ensure the expert has collected and reviewed the child's school records, hospital records, and service provider records.
+Juvenile probation departments should provide these records to the expert. - Once the court receives the report from the examination of the child, and after considering all relevant information, including the report, the court must determine whether or not evidence exists to support a finding that the child has a mental illness and that the child meets the criteria for court-ordered mental health services under Section 55.05.
+Tex.
+Fam.
+Code § 55.11(c)(1). - If the court determines that evidence does not exist to support a finding that the child is a child with mental illness or that the child does not meet the criteria for court-ordered mental health services under Section 55.05, the court must dissolve the stay and continue the juvenile court proceedings as if the issue had not been raised.
 Tex.
 Fam.
 Code § 55.11(c)(2).